 The national guidelines apply.
 Furthermore, internal hospital instructions and the recommendations of the manufacturers of cleaning agents and disinfectants and of CDE and sterilization machines must be observed.
 Silony Medical has validated that the above instructions for the preparation of the instruments are suitable for their reprocessing.
 The person reprocessing the instruments is responsible for ensuring that the reprocessing actually performed with the equipment and materials used and by the staff members in the reprocessing facility achieves the desired results.
 This requires that the workflow is validated and routinely monitored.
 Any deviation from the instructions provided must also be carefully evaluated in terms of its efficacy and possible negative consequences by the person performing the reprocessing.
-More information about reprocessing medical devices can be found on the RKI and AKI websites.
+More information about reprocessing medical devices can be found on the RKI and the Working Group for Instrument Reprocessing (AKI) websites.